-SCHOOL STRUCTURE

-Hours for Children

-School opening

-The school building is open to pupils from 8.30am with the exception for pupils in early morning clubs/activities.

-Arrival and Registration times

-Year 2 8.30am

-Year 1 8.30am

-Reception 8.45am

-Pre-Reception 9.00am

-Going home

-Year 2 and Year 1 3.15pmReception 3.00pm

-• Pre-Reception 12.00 noon, 1.00pm or 3.00pm

-Greetings and Goodbyes

-- It is very important that children are assisted with a sense of independence and responsibility. - Children are expected to say good morning to the teacher welcoming them in the lobby and to go straight to their classrooms, saying goodbye to parents with a minimum of fuss. - Goodbyes to teachers should be with eye contact and a handshake.
+SCHOOL STRUCTURE Hours for Children School opening The school building is open to pupils from 8.30am with the exception for pupils in early morning clubs/activities. times Year 2 8.30am Year 1 8.30am Reception 8.45am Pre-Reception 8.50am Nursery 9.00am Year 2 and Year 1 Reception Pre-Reception &amp; Nursery 12.00 noon, 1.00pm or 3.00pm Greetings and Good- byes It is very important that children are assisted with a sense of independence and responsibility.
+Children are expected to say good morning to the teacher welcoming them in the lobby and to go straight to their classrooms, saying goodbye to parents with a minimum of fuss.
+Goodbyes to teachers should be with eye contact and a handshake.
+Assemblies We are a non-denominational school.

-Assemblies

-We are a non-denominational school.
 Our regular assemblies offer the opportunity for the whole school to meet as a community and reflect on different values and cultural practices as well as appreciation of the arts and citizenship.
 Children's achievements are celebrated with awards.
 We value parent-led assemblies on relevant topics.

-Parental Involvement

-Back to School Night

-Back to School Night is an important meeting scheduled in the Autumn Term.
+Parental Involvement Back to School Night • Back to School Night is an important meeting scheduled in the Autumn Term.
 The Head Teacher addresses all the parents together and raises important issues for the new school year.
 Each class teacher and teaching team then welcomes the parents to address the details of their child's curriculum and any concerns.
-Each family is given a timetable.

-Focus Meeting and Reports

-- All pupils have individual parent/teacher meetings each term to discuss progress. - The pupils are continually observed and assessed by their teachers and these findings are shared with parents during scheduled individual parent/teacher sessions each term. - Reception, Year One and Year Two also have formal reports at Christmas and at the end of the academic year.
+Each family is given a time- table.
+Focus Meeting and Reports All pupils have individual parent/teacher meetings each term to discuss progress.
+The pupils are continually observed and assessed by their teachers and these findings are shared with parents during scheduled individual parent/teacher sessions each term.
+Reception, Year One and Year Two also have formal reports at Christmas and at the end of the academic year.
+Parent Talks • The Head Teacher invites all parents to evening talks on a range of subjects relevant to child development and supporting their child's learning.

-Parent Talks

-The Head Teacher invites all parents to evening talks on a range of subjects relevant to child development and supporting their child's learning.

-Informal Meetings with the Head Teacher

-• During the school year the Head Teacher meets parents for informal talks.
-These are in conjunction with the PTA and take place during coffee mornings as well as some evenings.

-Teacher

-Communication with the • Parents and teachers are able to correspond using the online platform Seesaw.

-Teacher

-- Meetings with the Form Teachers may be available for a brief exchange at the end of a child's session, but we recommend that an appointment be made so that a discussion can be held in private.
-It is school policy not to talk about a child in earshot of any child. - Parents who wish to see their child's form teacher for a more in-depth conversation are asked to make an appointment for a mutually convenient time.
-Appointments can be made by emailing the school. - Parents are also welcome to consult form teachers if they want reassurance or a general progress report.

-Visiting Classrooms

-• Parents are always welcome in the classroom to show an interest in their children's work.
-We would ask, however, that these visits do not take place before school, as this is a very busy time.
-Parents are to drop in at the end of the school day if a child wishes to show them some work or something of special interest in the classroom.
-Such visible taking of interest is of vital importance.

-Record Keeping